adeeb0407/resturantNearMe/README.md

     "raduis" : 500
 }

-and run it  add the url http://localhost:{your Port mentioned in .env file}/nearme
+and run it on postman with a post request add the url http://localhost:{your Port mentioned in .env file}/nearme